PouceHeure/blog/content/projects/project_autosys_control.md

 title: "Autonomous Vehicle Control"
 date: 2024-12-10
 tags: ["control", "autosys", "ROS2"]
-# pinned: true
-description: Lateral and longitudinal control applied to a real autonomous vehicle.
-Connected to a navigation layer.
+description: Lateral and longitudinal control applied to a real autonomous vehicle, integrated with a navigation layer.
 image: "/images/autosys-control/webcam_onboard.png"
 ---

 ## Demonstration

-{{< youtube code="1FJVICEZgao" width="500" caption="Demo video, planning & control." >}}
+{{< youtube code="nJx0B9U1x-g" width="800" caption="Demo video: planning and control in action." >}}

 ## Overview

 This module defines the **low-level control** system responsible for translating navigation commands into actuator signals (steering and torque).
-The system is fully integrated with a ROS2-based autonomous stack and was deployed and tested on a **real electric vehicle with in-wheel motors**.
+The system is fully integrated into a ROS2-based autonomous stack and has been deployed and tested on a **real electric vehicle with in-wheel motors**.

 {{< figure src="/images/autosys-control/control_interfaces_inputs.png" caption="Interfaces between planning and control modules." width="500">}}

 ## Control Structure

-The controller is divided into:
+The controller is composed of two main components:

-- **Lateral control**: Aligns the vehicle to a reference trajectory using steering input.
+- **Lateral control**: Aligns the vehicle to a reference trajectory via steering input.
-- **Longitudinal control**: Tracks a target speed while respecting deceleration/acceleration constraints.
+- **Longitudinal control**: Tracks a target speed while respecting acceleration and deceleration constraints.

-Both control loops are refreshed at a high frequency and tuned for real-time execution on embedded systems.
+Both control loops run at correct frequency (100 Hz) and are tuned for real-time performance on embedded systems.

 {{< figure src="/images/autosys-control/global_view.png" caption="Block diagram of the full control pipeline." width="800">}}

 ## Longitudinal Control

-The target velocity is tracked using a classical **PID controller**:
+A classical **PID controller** is used to track the target velocity:

 {{< equation >}}
 u(t) = K_p \cdot e(t) + K_i \cdot \int_0^t e(\tau)\, d\tau + K_d \cdot \frac{de(t)}{dt}